kenscripts/UniAmp/README.md

 rnammer
 blastn
 ```
+Note: If target genome sequence has previously been deposited into NCBI database then user should check the query genomes returned by `get_ncbi_queries.sh` to make sure target genome sequence is not present.

 ### Retrieve unique target sequences
 Once a directory with query genomes is assembled the following script is implemented: